 MINUTES OR DINARY COUNCIL - 24 MAY 2022 g.
+Repairs to existing outdoor showers, consider 2 shower heads g.
 Repairs to existing outdoor showers, consider 2 shower heads and drinks stations (similar to Shoal Bay). h.
 Shade sail over children's play area at surf club. i.
 Pedestrian crossing at the holiday park. j.
 Creek pollution - Advise Hunter Water to check regarding possible storm water pollution. k.
 Provide an update on the Marine Drive landslip and when it will be fixed.
-I. Advise why Fingal Bay is not listed on the 10 Year works plan anywhere. m.
+Advise why Fingal Bay is not listed on the 10 Year works plan anywhere.
 Provide a detailed reason why the sale proceeds of 4 blocks of land at Fingal Bay are going to fund a development at Salamander Bay.
-3) Acknowledges that the Fingal Bay Community Group "Fingal Bay News and Views" invited Mayor Palmer and all East Ward Councillors via their Facebook group to attend a wider community forum, including the Federal Members of Parliament, to discuss what both local and federal levels of Government can promise in terms of support to the Fingal Bay community.
-4) Notes that only East Ward Councillor Anderson attended the E) community meeting on Thursday 5 May 2022.
+3) News and Views" invited Mayor Palmer and all East Ward Councillors via their Facebook group to attend a wider community forum, including the Federal Members of Parliament, to discuss what both local and federal levels of Government can promise in terms of support to the Fingal Bay community.
+4) Notes that only East Ward Councillor Anderson attended the community meeting on Thursday 5 May 2022.
 5) Notes The Fingal Bay Community Group titled the Community Meeting "Forgotten Fingal" and spoke to the 100 locals who turned up that afternoon.
 They informed the residents that Council does not have a Place Plan for Fingal and there is no schedule of works planned in Council's 10 year plan of works for Fingal Bay, even though Fingal Bay is rated Number 12 out of Australia's top 20 beaches (2020) and is one of the Tomaree Peninsula's top tourist spots.
-6) Requests the General Manager to provide a report to Council on the , cost of the list of improvements requested by Fingal residents and what Council can do to allocate funds to fix these issues, so that Fingal is no longer forgotten.
-7) All access stairs on Fingal Beach are inspected and repaired with urgency as a matter of safety.
+6) Requests the General Manager to provide a report to Council on the cost of the list of improvements requested by Fingal residents and what Council can do to allocate funds to fix these issues, so that Fingal is no longer forgotten.
+7) 5 1 1 urgency as a matter of safety.